 Kuta area has no shortage when it comes to dining places.
 There are plenty of restaurants in the area.
 So abundant that it’s easy to overlook a little corner at Legian, Kuta called Nakula Night Market.
 Only the curious and the adventurous dare enough to take a little detour to this seemingly obscure establishment.

-Nakula Market opens for 24 hours.
+Nakula Market is open 24 hours.
 In the morning, the market is more of a place to buy fresh products.
 Such as fruits and vegetables.
-A good number of modest restaurants here at Nakula Night Market offer a seafood dish.
+A good number of modest restaurants here at Nakula Night Market offer seafood dishes.
 They serve the best quality of sea products just like the famous Jimbaran.

 Jimbaran Grilled Fish at Nakula Night Market